Adaptive estimation of irregular mean and covariance functions: Adaptive mean and covariance function estimators

-Using the equivalent kernels idea, see section 3.2.2 in \citet{fan_local_1996}, the same approximation could be used in the case of local linear estimators.
-The accuracy of the approximation \eqref{eq:ci2b} could be high since it involves the $\Tnm$ close to $t$ for all the curves with $w_i (t;h)=1$.
+The details for \eqref{eq:ci2b} are provided in \cite{supplement}.
+Using the equivalent kernels idea, see \citet[Sec.
+3.2.2]{fan_local_1996}, the same approximation could be used in the case of local linear estimators.
+The accuracy of the approximation \eqref{eq:ci2b} could be high since it involves the $\Tnm$ to be close to $t$ for all the curves with $w_i (t;h)=1$.
 Next, using the rule $0/0=0$, let